VyomisCoding/BridgeLabz-Training/README.md

 6. 🗳️ Displayed a monthly calendar using the Gregorian formula.
 7. 🧠 Checked collinearity of points using slope and triangle area formulas.

-Link to the solutions: [Methods code](https://github.com/VyomisCoding/BridgeLabz-Training/tree/core-java-practice/core-java-practice/gcr-codebase/methods)
+Link to the solutions : [Methods code](https://github.com/VyomisCoding/BridgeLabz-Training/tree/core-java-practice/core-java-practice/gcr-codebase/methods)

 ## DAY-8 (26-12-2025)